vsv04/Fall-Detection-System/COMPONENTS LIST/README.md

 ![](https://github.com/vsv04/Fall-Detection-System/blob/master/COMPONENTS%20LIST/Images/Raspberry%20Pi%204.jpg)

-The Raspberry Pi 4 board or complete kits can be purchased from [CanaKit](https://www.canakit.com/raspberry-pi-4-2gb.html).
+The Raspberry Pi 4 board can be purchased from [CanaKit](https://www.canakit.com/raspberry-pi-4-2gb.html).
+You can also purchase a [complete starter kit](https://www.canakit.com/raspberry-pi-4-complete-starter-kit-official-case.html) that comes with a Rasperyy Pi 4, case, power supply, keyboard, mouse and SD card.

 ## FLIR Lepton Thermal Camera
 The [FLIR Lepton](https://www.flir.com/products/lepton/?model=500-0763-01) thermal camera has a 80x60 pixel resolution with a 50° field of view.